-Short Briefing on the EU Care Strategy
+Short Briefing on the EU Care Strategy 2022: One year after the adoption

-December 2022

 The European Care Strategy was launched by the European Commission in 2022.
 It is the first Strategy developed by the EU on the topic of care and it aims to strengthen the resilience of European care systems and improve the conditions of care givers and care receivers.
 Key areas of action include working conditions and work-life balance, quality and accessible services, upskilling and reskilling and gender equality.